Call us now:

 What is the LTR visa in Thailand and who can benefit from it?

 The LTR visa in Thailand was introduced in 2022 by the BOI as part of the “Thailand 4.0” strategy to attract global talent.
-This ten-year visa concerns four profiles subject to strict eligibility criteria defined by the BOI and the Immigration Office:
+This ten-year visa targets four profiles with strict eligibility criteria defined by the BOI and Immigration Office:

-- Highly qualified professionals” are eligible for this visa if they have at least five years’ experience in advanced technological, scientific or financial fields, and a contract with a local or foreign company certified by the relevant authorities.
+- Highly qualified professionals: These individuals must have at least five years of experience in advanced technological, scientific, or financial fields.
+They must also have a contract from a certified local or foreign company.

-- Remote workers” must have been employed for more than three years by an established foreign company, with an annual personal income of at least USD 80,000 over the last two years, or USD 40,000 if they hold a master’s degree or work in a priority sector.
+- Remote workers: Applicants must have over three years of employment with an established foreign company.
+They must earn at least USD 80,000 annually for the past two years, or USD 40,000 with a master’s degree or in a priority sector.

-- Wealthy retirees” must be over 50 years of age, have a passive income (pension or investments) of at least USD 80,000 per year or, failing that, USD 40,000, and a Thai property or bond investment of USD 250,000.
+- Wealthy retirees: Individuals over 50 years old must have a passive income of at least USD 80,000 per year, or USD 40,000.
+They must also have a Thai property or bond investment of USD 250,000.

-- High-net-worth investors” must demonstrate a minimum net worth of one million USD, including 500,000 USD invested in Thailand in the form of government bonds, funds or real estate.
+- High-net-worth investors: Applicants must demonstrate a minimum net worth of one million USD.
+This includes USD 500,000 invested in Thailand in government bonds, funds, or real estate.

 Dependents: The visa extends to spouses and dependents of LTR visa holders, allowing families to also benefit from this programme.
 Since the reform of January 2025, this extension to relatives can be used without restriction, as the restriction of a maximum of four people has been removed.

-Each applicant must also take out international health insurance of at least 50,000 USD, or provide proof of an equivalent bank deposit.
-This visa therefore targets individuals who are both financially well-off and have strategic skills for the Thai economy.
+Each applicant must have international health insurance of at least USD 50,000 or proof of an equivalent bank deposit.
+The visa targets financially secure individuals with strategic skills for Thailand’s economy.

 What is the link between an LTR visa in Thailand and tax residency?

-Although the LTR visa granted in Thailand does not automatically confer the status of tax resident in the country, it is possible to acquire this status under certain conditions set out in the Thai Revenue Code.
-Article 41 of this law stipulates that a minimum stay of 180 days in the country during the same calendar year is required.
+Although the LTR visa in Thailand does not automatically grant tax resident status, it is possible to acquire this status under certain conditions.
+Article 41 of the Thai Revenue Code stipulates that a minimum stay of 180 days in the country during the same calendar year is required.

-Once this duration criterion has been legally met, the visa holder will be taxed in Thailand on all local income, as well as, in certain cases, on foreign sources of income.
+Once this duration criterion is legally met, the visa holder will be taxed in Thailand on all local income.
+In certain cases, they may also be taxed on foreign sources of income.

 Tax benefits offered by the LTR visa: LTR visa tax exemption

-A favourable flat tax rate for highly skilled professionals
+A favorable flat tax rate for highly skilled professionals

-LTR visa holders classified as ‘highly skilled professionals’ can benefit from a flat rate of 17% on their income earned in Thailand.
+LTR visa holders classified as ‘highly skilled professionals’ benefit from a flat 17% tax rate on their income earned in Thailand.
+This rate differs from the standard Thai tax system, which taxes up to 35%.
+Royal Decree No. 743 grants this benefit.

-They must receive salary-type income, as defined in Section 40 (1) of the Thai Income Tax Act.
-There are strict formal requirements for obtaining this preferential rate, so it is strongly recommended that you hire a lawyer to avoid any mistakes that could result in the loss of this tax benefit.
+Applicants must receive salary-type income as defined in Section 40 (1) of the Thai Income Tax Act.
+Due to strict requirements, hiring a lawyer is advised to avoid mistakes that could lead to the loss of this tax benefit.

 Exemption from foreign income tax: a privilege reserved for certain profiles

-This provision was clarified in Revenue Department Notice No. 427, which came into force on 15 June 2022.
+This provision was clarified in Revenue Department Notice No. 427, effective June 15, 2022.

 Please note: